 Images of Seborrheic Dermatitis (9)

-Seborrheic dermatitis, also known as seborrhea, is a common non-contagious condition of skin areas containing oil glands (the face, scalp, and upper trunk).
-In seborrheic dermatitis, extra skin cells are produced (leading to flaking) and sometimes inflammation develops (leading to redness and itching).
-It varies in severity from mild dandruff of the scalp to scaly, red patches on the skin.
-A type of yeast normally found on the skin, Pityrosporum ovale, lives in these oil-rich skin regions and plays a role in this condition.
-Seborrheic dermatitis seems to worsen with stress, winter, and infrequent shampooing.
-Although there is no “cure” for seborrheic dermatitis, you can usually control it with medicated shampoos.
+Seborrheic dermatitis, also known as seborrhea, is a common noncontagious condition of skin areas containing oil glands (the face, scalp, and upper trunk).
+In seborrheic dermatitis, extra skin cells are produced (leading to flaking), and sometimes inflammation develops.
+This inflammation leads to pink or red colors in lighter skin colors or pinkish, purplish, dark brown, grayish, or whitish areas in darker skin colors, as well as itching.
+It varies in severity from mild dandruff of the scalp to scaly patches on the skin.
+A type of yeast normally found on the skin called Pityrosporum ovale lives in these oil-rich areas and plays a role in this condition.
+Seborrheic dermatitis seems to worsen with stress, dry weather, and infrequent shampooing.
+Although there is no cure for seborrheic dermatitis, you can usually control it with medicated shampoos and topical steroids (if inflammation is prominent).

 Who's At Risk?